Guide for Reuse, Repair, Recycling, and Safe Disposal

 This item should never be put in a curbside bin.
 For more information visit our household hazardous waste page.

-Sharps, syringes, needles, auto injectors, prefilled syringes with needle, and lancets should be in a sealed FDA cleared Sharps container.
-Sharps containers are available in most drug stores and from mail order & internet ecommerce sources.
-Kiosks in pharmacies, Hospitals and Police Departments can accept Sharps containers up to 1 gallon in size.
-HHW Facilities accept larger sharps containers.
+It is illegal for needles and other sharps to be placed into trash or recycling containers.
+During the recycling process, people hand; keep them safe by NOT placing needles/sharps in your recycling or trash bins.
+Sharps, syringes, needles, auto injectors, prefilled syringes with a needle, pen needles, and lancets should be placed in a sealed FDA-approved Sharps container.
+Sharps containers are available in pharmacies and drug stores, as well as online.
+There are kiosks/drop-boxes in pharmacies, hospitals and police departments can accept Sharps containers up to 1 gallon in size.
+HHW Facilities may accept larger sharps containers.

 Vendors